Quotes Icon

 I left this stream running in the background while I worked.

-A week later it has been taken down.
+A week later it was taken down.

 What can we do?